microchip-pic-avr-solutions/sip-mc-development-board-an1292-dspic33cdv256mp506/README.md

 ## 1. INTRODUCTION
-This document describes the setup requirements for driving a Permanent Magnet Synchronous Motor (PMSM) using Sensorless Field Oriented Control (FOC) and PLL Estimator algorithms on the hardware platform dsPIC33CDVC256MP506 Motor Control Development Board.
+This document describes the setup requirements for driving a Permanent Magnet Synchronous Motor (PMSM) using Sensorless Field Oriented Control (FOC) and PLL Estimator algorithm on the hardware platform dsPIC33CDVC256MP506 Motor Control Development Board[(EV32J63A)](https://www.microchip.com/en-us/development-tool/EV32J63A).

 For details about PLL estimator, refer to Microchip application note [AN1292](https://ww1.microchip.com/downloads/aemDocuments/documents/OTH/ApplicationNotes/ApplicationNotes/01292A.pdf) “Sensorless Field Oriented Control (FOC) for a Permanent Magnet Synchronous Motor (PMSM) Using a PLL Estimator and Field Weakening (FW)”